-The variance approach theory 4 The variance approach assumes that there are always the necessary and sufficient 168 conditions at play, as well as measurable dependent and independent variables, in order to describe concepts and 169 their focuses on portraying relationships with variations in the values of their descriptive variables but with 170 the assumption that the relationships between the entities and their properties will remain constant.
-One of 171 the benefits of this approach is that entities can be re-calculated according to the area that is being studied, 172 providing flexibility at the hands of the researcher.
-This approach allows for a widespread variety of statistical 173 mechanisms that are available and can be used to test the theories that are created without making it necessary 174 to use fixed (deterministic) variable values.
-175 properties which are called "factors".
-Although the properties of these entities can assume different values, 176 the definition of the entity that is used as a description of the property, will always remain the same.
-177 f) Resource based approaches 7 178
+The variance approach theory4 focuses on portraying relationships with variations in the values of their descriptive variables but with the assumption that the relationships between the entities and their properties will remain constant.
+One of the benefits of this approach is that entities can be re-calculated according to the area that is being studied, providing flexibility at the hands of the researcher.
+This approach allows for a widespread variety of statistical mechanisms that are available and can be used to test the theories that are created without making it necessary to use fixed (deterministic) variable values.